jupiterbak/ayx-node/README.md

 ### Connect to your Alteryx server

-Create a new **app.js** file and add the following code to try read all the workflows listed in your workspace.
+Create a new **app.js** file inside the folder **myProject** and add the following code to read all the workflows listed in your workspace:

-Add code to connect to the server **myProject**:

 ```js
 const { AlteryxSdk } = require('@jupiterbak/ayx-node');